jaubourg/wires/README.md

 [![Code quality][quality-image]][quality-url]
 [![Code Style][codestyle-image]][codestyle-url]

-A simple configuration utility for npm compatible platforms (mainly node.js) featuring smart module wiring for unobtrusive dependency injection.
+A simple configuration utility for NodeJS featuring smart module wiring for unobtrusive dependency injection.

 ## Overview

-wires augments the filename resolution mechanisms used by `require()` under the hood as a means to transparently inject configuration into your code.
+`wires` augments the filename resolution mechanisms used by `import` and `require()` under the hood as a means to transparently inject configuration into your code.

+**For simplicity's sake, we only reference `require()` in the examples in this document but everything described also applies to `import` with specificities discussed in the lastest section.**

 ```js
 require( "#port" ); // <= gets the http port of the server